tvdboom/ATOM/docs_sources/dependencies.md

 The development dependencies are not installed with the package, and are not required for any of its functionalities.
-These libraries are only necessary to [contribute](../contributing) to the project.
+These libraries are only necessary to [contribute][contributing] to the project.
 Install them using `pip install atom-ml[dev]`.

 **Linting**